 “I am quite comfortable with the label of ‘independent filmmaker.’
 I think it keeps me innocent… and somewhat honest.”

-But, as with most childhood dalliances, Dallas ‘ fascination faded with his introduction to girls… and Woody Allen films.
+But, as with most childhood dalliances, Dallas’ fascination faded with the pressures of adolescence… and his introduction to Monty Python’s Flying Circus.

 As an ambitious college student with a passion for writing, Dallas Shelby founded a satirical magazine, the Pasquinade.
 Within a couple years the publication went online and a media empire was born.
 As the site grew it collected awards, creative storytellers and a loyal audience.
 An auspicious introduction to a film school graduate led to the next step on the road toward a mini-independent empire — movie making.